 The problem can also happen on devices that recently updated to a new software version - which in turn - changed the permissions being granted to WhatsApp.
 Anyway, whatever the root cause of the issue, let’s try some fixes that could help you solve this!

 As mentioned above, depending on the cause of the problem, the solutions to fix this issue vary.
 Listed below are some of the most common solutions to this problem.

 Android has gotten very secure over the years.
 An unintended consequence of this is that all apps now require explicit user permissions to access the data stored on your phone.
 And this data also includes your contacts.

 In case your phone suddenly stopped showing WhatsApp contact names, this is the first thing you need to verify.
 Here’s how you can do that on Android smartphones.

-- Tap on Apps or App management (This may change slightly depending on your phone brand/OS).
+- Select Apps or App Management (this may change slightly depending on your phone brand/OS).

-- Tap on the list of Apps and scroll down to WhatsApp.
+- Tap on the list of apps (usually See all apps) and scroll down to WhatsApp.

 - Choose Permissions.

-- Make sure you have granted access to contacts within this option.
+- Make sure you have granted access to contacts by choosing Allow.